Moms, please do me a favor. Copy this blog post’s link and forward it to your husband or partner.

 And so the slacking begins: Fifty percent of all Valentine’s Day cards are purchased in the six days prior to the holiday.
 We’ve all been that procrastinating guy with the card and week-old daisies in the market checkout line, looking as sheepish as a Judge Judy defendant.
 But Valentine’s Day is now more important than ever.
 It forces you to prove what we know is true: kids and romance can and must coexist.

 The key word for Valentine’s Day is special, which isn’t a synonym for expensive or complicated.
 The Oxford American Dictionary defines special as “better, greater, or otherwise different from what is usual.”
 To ensure that it’s a special Valentine’s Day, or that any date night out is special, follow my three-point plan:

-Call it a surprise.
 Last year, my wife, Brandy, asked me what I had planned for her birthday.
 “It’s a surprise,” I said.
 She was immediately intrigued.
 But even if I didn’t have a surprise planned, I would have said the same thing.
-A surprise implies planning, planning implies effort, and effort is special.
+A surprise implies planning, planning implies effort and effort is special.
 The best part: you can wait until the last second to buy a present or make a dinner reservation.
 Only you will know you’re a slacker.

 Don’t let this opportunity pass.
 I know you can do it, guys, because you already have.
 Your charm, sensitivity and powers of persuasion are the reasons you’re reading a parenting blog in the first place.